 - Use each pen or syringe only once.
 Do not save leftover medicine.

-- Do not inject the medicine on skin areas that have cuts, scrapes, scars, rashes, sunburns, or tattoos.
+- Do not inject the medicine on skin areas that are bruised, red, hard, or tender.

 - Do not inject any other medicines together with this medicine at the same injection site.